-Prerequisite: Required French III Pre-AP

-Course Description: This course concentrates on oral communication skills, written communication skills, and reading skills.
+$10^{th} - 12^{th}$ Prerequisite: Required French III Honors Course Description: This course concentrates on oral communication skills, written communication skills, and reading skills.
 Activities are theme related and reflect the grammar and vocabulary taught.
 Literary works by well-known Francophone writers are studied.
 This class focuses more on nuances of grammar rather than direct grammar instruction and attempts to "speed up" the students' thought process in French to allow for more natural communication.
-This course provides opportunity to earn college credit upon completion of AP exam, and receiving a score of 3 or higher.
+This course provides opportunity

-LOTE Computer Science I $9^{th} - 12^{th}$ 1 credit 4.0
+LOTE Computer Science I $9^{th} - 12^{th}$